Struggling with your niche?

 The idea of ‘niche projects’ is probably the most important notion around niching I’ve ever had.

-In fact, it’s the entire goal of our six weeks.
+In fact, it’s the entire goal of our seven weeks.

-At the end of the six weeks you may or may not have a niche for your whole business and gotten married to it, but that’s not the goal.
+At the end of the seven weeks you may or may not have a niche for your whole business and gotten married to it, but that’s not the goal.

-Our entire goal for the six week program is something much simpler – it’s to help you come up with a niche project (like going on a date).
+Our entire goal for the seven week program is something much simpler – it’s to help you come up with a niche project (like going on a date).

 Instead of trying to build your ultimate dream home, we’re thinking about building a bird house.
 Starting small.
 Giving yourself an easy win and something that will let you see if that niche is really a fit.